 If you receive structured settlement payments from the Guaranty Association Benefits Company (GABC), your annuity originated with Executive Life Insurance Company of New York (ELNY).
 ELNY was a major structured settlement annuity issuer through the 1970s and 1980s, but was placed into rehabilitation in 1991 and ultimately liquidated in 2012 after years of financial deterioration tied to its junk bond investment strategy.
 GABC, a special-purpose, not-for-profit captive insurance company formed by state life and health insurance guaranty associations, assumed ELNY's remaining annuity obligations in August 2013.
+In 2024, GABC ran a competitive bidding process, and on July 1, 2026, Pacific Life Insurance Company assumed those obligations under a court-approved assumption reinsurance agreement.
+If you receive these payments, Pacific Life now administers your annuity.

 The ELNY Story: What Happened to Your Annuity Issuer